About the National Day of Remembrance and Action on Violence Against Women

 What: December 6th Candle Making

 Beeswax candles are $5 per pair and come in four colours (bordeaux, green, natural, purple).
-The candles are sold at the Women's Resource Centre during office hours (Monday - Friday, 8:30am - 4:30pm) and at tables in the food court of MacEwan Student Centre on the following days:
+The candles are sold at the Women's Resource Centre during office hours (Monday - Friday, 8:30am - 4:30pm) and at tables on campus on following dates: